-Mother Media: Technology in the American Family (MIT Press, under contract) tells the complicated story of American techno-parenting, from The Greatest Generation through millennials, for an object lesson in how using technology in our most intimate relationships became a moral flash point.
+Mother Media: Hot and Cool Parenting in the 20th Century (MIT Press, forthcoming April 29, 2025) is now available for pre-order.
+Mother Mediatells the complicated story of American techno-parenting, from The Greatest Generation through millennials, for an object lesson in how using technology in our most intimate relationships became a moral flash point.
 Growing out of The Distance Cure’s consideration of technologized care, Mother Media contributes a history of the contradictions of techno-parenting via an investigation of how the use of some technologies are interrelated with concepts of “maternal fitness,” medical redlining, and socio-medical surveillance of children, parents, and other caregivers.
 Zeavin offers narratives of parenting in its extremity (Shaken Baby Syndrome) and its ostensible banality (the Nanny Cam) and how the two are often intertwined (one did indeed beget the other).

 At its core, Mother Media takes on a simple contradiction: on the one hand, many argue, we have too much technology in domestic and educational spaces and that this technology is harmful.
 On the other hand, the world is terrifying, the labor of making family unending, and technology poses itself as a salve, if not an answer, to our problems.
 Put another way, technology in the home, and as an extension of parenting, either gets termed an answer to a problem or the problem itself.